Hsu-Hlaing-Htet/PTT-Software/README.md

 # PTT Software Co., Ltd Website

-This project is a responsive company website built using **HTML5**, **Bootstrap 5**, and **Font Awesome**.
+This is my first project with my teacher of Data-Land Technologolgy.My This project is a responsive company website built using **HTML5**, **Bootstrap 5**, and **Font Awesome**.
 The website showcases the company's services, team, software projects, public interest progress, and pricing details.

 ## Features